 This is a rubber piece that is placed on the object you are about to grab, like a bar, a dumbbell… And works to make the grip wider.

 This way, it’s more difficult to grab the weight and you force your forearms muscles to work a move range they are not used to, resulting in working their resistance.
-This is one of the main pieces of equipment for riders we talk about in our post Training Equipment for riders.
+This is one of the main pieces of equipment for riders we talk about in our post about a home gym.

 Do finger extension exercises